aalekseev/10-steps-security-pycon-ee-2020/slides/10-user-input.md

 <!-- note

-So the story goes that there is a popular at that time application Tweetdeck, that many people and celebrities used to manage multiple twitter accounts.
+So the story goes that there is a popular application Tweetdeck, that many people and celebrities use to manage multiple twitter accounts.
 And one day one smart person tried to post a tweet with javascript code inside.
 And it worked.
 After that if you saw that tweet and hit like or retweet you would be greet with an alert - hey there is a XSS vulnerability in Tweetdeck.
 Luckily it was not a malicious user otherwise cosiquences would be far more dangerous.

 In the essence cross site scripting related to unsanitized user input on the client side of the application.
-Most of the time this attack is most powerful when the code that one user submitted application rendered is visible to other users.
+Most of the time this attack is most powerful when the code that one user submitted and it gets visible to other users.
 Typical XSS attacks include session stealing, account takeower, key logging.
 -->